Paul Reinhart: Personal life

 Reinhart and his wife Theresa have three children, all of whom play hockey.
 Their eldest son, Max, made his NHL debut with the Flames in 2013.
 His middle son, Griffin was drafted 4th overall in the 2012 NHL Entry Draft by the New York Islanders.
 His youngest son, Sam, was selected 2nd overall in the 2014 NHL Entry Draft by the Buffalo Sabres.
-In 2021 offseason Sam was traded to the Florida Panthers.
+In the 2021 offseason Sam was traded to the Florida Panthers.
 Paul and his wife spent their summers in Calgary during his playing days, where he often played with the team's summer charity softball team, but settled in West Vancouver following the end of his NHL career.

 Flames' co-owner Doc Seaman introduced Reinhart to investing and finance while he was playing with the team.
 He also owned a restaurant in Calgary.
 He now makes his living investing in start-up companies.
 Reinhart's investments have focused on resource exploration and medical companies and in 2011 joined the management of Vancouver-based Bearing Resources Ltd. He was involved with the Vancouver Ravens franchise in the National Lacrosse League for a time, but walked away from the franchise in 2003 after claiming losses in excess of $1 million.
 In 2014, Reinhart partnered with another former Vancouver Canuck, Bret Hedican, investing over $1 million in a sports team management start-up, RosterBot, based in Vancouver.